 Millie Sweeney holds a Master’s Degree in Clinical Psychology, is the mother of two daughters, and has worked in the children’s mental health field for nearly twenty years.
 Spanning the child-serving systems, she has direct experience in navigating systems with and on behalf of families, advocating at both the individual and policy level, and building collaborations with professionals and systems.
 For twelve years, she operated as a member of the management team within a large statewide family organization, participating in the administration of six system of care sites and managing up to twenty local and statewide programs.
 She specializes in grant and program development, staff supervision and training, curriculum development, and systems of care.
 Over the past decade, Millie has assisted organizations and states with system of care and family driven program development, consulted nationally on certification and family support services, offered curriculum and training on a variety of topics related to children’s mental health and participated on policy-making groups at the state and national level to advocate for family voice and choice in child-serving systems.

 Malisa is the parent of two boys; both who have specialized behavioral health care needs.
-She brings over 15 years of direct experience navigating systems, advocating for services, and partnering with professionals on behalf of her own child and family’s needs.
-Ms. Pearson’s fourteen years of experience, leadership skills, public speaking abilities, partnership and collaboration efforts, and training skills, have made her a highly respected individual in the family-run organization and family driven care movement.
+She brings more than two decades of direct experience navigating systems, advocating for services, and partnering with professionals on behalf of her own child and family’s needs.
+Ms. Pearson’s years of experience, leadership skills, public speaking abilities, partnership and collaboration efforts, and training skills, have made her a highly respected individual in the family-run organization and family driven care movement.
 Malisa brings her first hand involvement working with systems of care, collaborating across service systems, developing peer to peer parent to parent support service programs and developing diversified budgets that includes the blending of state and local contracts, foundation funds, state and federal grants, and Medicaid.
 During her numerous roles over the past decade, she has worked as a Lead Family Contact for a federally funded system of care community, served as the Statewide Parent Support Partner Coordinator to implement Michigan’s certified parent to parent support services program, and served as the Executive Director of Michigan’s statewide family network.